sam12-4/sam12-4/README.md

 ## About

-Software engineer at **Dinnova AG** with a dual focus on **full-stack web development** (MERN, Next.js) and **integrated circuit design & verification**.
+Software engineer at **<a href="https://dinnova.ch" target="_blank" rel="noopener noreferrer">Dinnova AG</a>** 🇨🇭 (Switzerland), with a dual focus on **full-stack web development** (MERN, Next.js) and **integrated circuit design & verification**.
 I enjoy the full spectrum — from RTL and SoC architecture up to production React apps and API design.

+- 🇨🇭 Shipping production systems for a **Swiss-based** company — comfortable with European engineering standards, async collaboration, and CET working hours
 - 🏗️ Currently building **<a href="https://github.com/sam12-4/CLAIR" target="_blank" rel="noopener noreferrer">CLAIR</a>** — a chip design & verification toolkit (Final Year Project)
-- 💼 Engineer at **Dinnova AG**, shipping production e-commerce and internal tooling
 - 🎯 Specializing in **IC design**, **SoCs**, and **FPGA** development
-- 🌍 Based in Karachi 🇵🇰 · Available **UTC+5** with flexibility toward EU/US hours
+- 🌍 Based in Karachi 🇵🇰 · Fluent in async/remote workflows · Flexible across EU and US timezones

----

 ## What I Work On